+44(0) 113 343 4798 (email preferred). House 5 Rm 3 first floor.

 FORTHCOMING BOOK CHAPTERS

-'A Nervous History of Edmund Gosse's Father and Son (1907)' in Maria DiBattista and Emily Wittman, eds, Modernism and Autobiography (Cambridge: Cambridge University Press, 2013).
+Edmund Gosses Father and Son, Modernism, and a History of Nerves in Maria DiBattista and Emily Wittman, eds, Modernism and Autobiography (Cambridge: Cambridge University Press, 2013)at press.

 'A Blakean Allusion in Ruskin's Fors Clavigera', Notes & Queries, 42 (1995): 175-6.